CleanroomMC/cleanroom-website/docs/groovy-script/mods/jei/catalyst.md

 ## Description

-Modify the items shown on the left of JEI Categories which indicate where the recipe takes place
+Modify the items shown on the left of JEI Categories which indicate where the recipe takes place.

 ## Identifier